We predict D.C.’s cherry blossoms will peak about one week early this year

 Once peak bloom is declared, the blossoms can remain on cherry trees for another week or so if it’s warm and winds are light.
 Abnormally cold, rainy or windy weather can strip the trees of petals within a few days.

-The National Park Service will issue its own, independent peak bloom forecast on Tuesday at 9 a.m.
+The National Park Service will issue its own peak-bloom forecast on Tuesday at 9 a.m.

 Forecast rationale

-March temperatures are the biggest driver of our forecast for the cherry blossom peak bloom date, as they have historically been the best indicator.
+March temperatures are the biggest driver of our forecast for the cherry blossom peak-bloom date, as they have historically been the best indicator.
 When it’s much milder than average in March, the blossoms tend to peak in mid- to late March; when it’s on the chilly side, they reach their prime in early to mid-April.

 Last year and in 2020, March temperatures were 5.6 and 3.6 degrees above normal and peak bloom occurred on the 20th and 28th of the month, respectively.
 In 2014 and 2015, when we had back-to-back cold Marches, the blossoms peaked later, on April 10.